Vietnam.vn - Nền tảng quảng bá Việt Nam

 The June 2 accident was the third deadliest rail disaster in India's history and the worst since 1995, when two high-speed trains collided, killing more than 300 people.

 According to AFP, the accident occurred when a high-speed train running north-south from Bengaluru (Karnataka) to Kolkata (West Bengal) derailed in Balasore district, Odisha state, with some carriages falling near the north-south track.
-Minutes later, another train running north-south from Kolkata to Chennai (Tamil Nadu) crashed into the derailed train, with some carriages crashing into a nearby freight train.
+Minutes later, another train running north-south from Kolkata to Chennai (Tamil Nadu) collided with the derailed train, with some carriages crashing into a nearby freight train.

-Rescue teams from the National Disaster Response Force and the Air Force have been deployed to the scene while the Railway Ministry has launched an investigation into the cause of the accident.
-All hospitals in the region are receiving victims and 200 ambulances, plus buses, have been dispatched to take the victims to emergency care.
+Rescue teams from the National Disaster Response Force and the Air Force were deployed to the scene while the Ministry of Railways launched an investigation into the cause of the accident.
+All hospitals in the region are receiving victims and 200 ambulances, plus buses, have been dispatched to take the victims to emergency treatment.

 Prime Minister Narendra Modi has sent his condolences to the families of the victims and will visit the scene and hospital on June 3.